GameAutomators/eBook-Source/Examples/10-unblockme.md

 ### Tutorial

 Here's the step-wise tutorial to automate the game.
+The source code is avaiable [here](https://github.com/GameAutomators/UnblockMe-Game).

 #### Step 1: Using ADB Tool to capture screenshot